• About TTT

 Davey Dogwood Park

 A mild breeze makes its way through the tall trees, bringing in the refreshing scent of a new season.
 The sound of people talking in the distance as they meander across a well-beaten path leading up and through the forest, grateful that they have the chance to stretch their legs.
-The drive to a small town USA has just begun, and the first stop… Davey Dogwood Park in Palestine, Texas.
+The drive to a small town in the USA has just begun, and the first stop… Davey Dogwood Park in Palestine, Texas.

 Fairy Garden In Davey Dogwood Park.
 Photo Credit: Visit Palestine